24 February 2023

 1. Fertilise Beds

-Once the ground has started thawing out, dig out around 5cm off the top layer and replace it with good compost or manure to enrich the soil in preparation for growing in the coming months.
+Once the ground has started thawing out, dig out around 5cm off the top layer and replace it with good compost or manure to enrich the soil in preparation for growth in the coming months.
 Think about adding in an all-purpose fertiliser too such as fish, blood & bone.

 Tidy up perennials by cutting back old growth.
 Is important to do this now as leaving it till later on can affect the plant's growth going forward.
 Prune bush and shrub roses by pruning off anything that looks unhealthy such as spindly branches.
 Buddleia should also be pruned now, cutting it right back to around 15cm.
 It may look bare but this fast-growing plant will soon be flourishing!
 Lastly, remove any weak growth from hydrangeas and winter flowering Jasmine.